-26 November 2012 - A Certificate of Non-Solicitation was signed by Mr C of Caledonian.
-This document, addressed to Friends Provident International and on Caledonian headed paper, confirmed that:
+In or around September 2012 - A Certificate of Non-Solicitation will more likely than not have been signed by Mr C of Caledonian.
+This document, addressed to Friends Provident International and on Caledonian headed paper, will have confirmed that:

 We have today submitted an application for a policy on behalf of the above named client, where the life assured is also resident in the UK.
 Since the life assured's address is / the client has signed the proposal form in the United Kingdom we understand that under the Rules of the Financial Services Authority you must treat the application as business regulated by the Financial Services and Markets Act.